The SemiCon Factor : Indo-Pacific Quadrilateral Dialogue

 The pandemic also exacerbated the supply chain crisis, and the focus remains to rebuild and restore supply chains that were disrupted by the pandemic.
 Two other major themes emerge from rebuilding supply chains.
 The focus is on high-end tech manufacturing with data being the new oil, and semiconductors playing a central role in reshaping technological advantage.
 As per the recent SemiconIndia 2023 Conference in Gujarat, India is redefining an electronic competitive advantage and working to build a world-class semiconductor manufacturing ecosystem.

-India’s manufacturing economy and the country as a hub for semiconductor design and manufacturing are helped by the government’s focus on initiatives such as Make in India and the Production Linked Incentives (PLI schemes).
 This is vital as companies and CEOs across board rooms are now adopting a China plus one strategy and India, with its large labor talent pool and the country is in a pivotal position to capture the high-end component manufacturing market.

 This has been further accentuated by the trillion-dollar giant Apple.
 The Cupertino-based company’s decision to open its first retail store in India is an affirmation of the faith that American multinationals have placed in India’s manufacturing potential.
 Apple’s decision will pave the way for other multinational giants to enter the Indian market.